 Costume Designers

+Here is how this works in practice.
 A costume designer creates the clothing and accessories worn by cast members, using wardrobe to communicate character, era, social status, and narrative arc.
-In Indonesia, costume designers draw on one of the world's most diverse textile heritages — from UNESCO-recognized Javanese batik and Balinese songket weaving to the ikat traditions of Flores and Sumba, spanning thousands of distinct cultural identities across the archipelago.
+In Indonesia, costume designers draw on one of the world's most varied textile heritages — from UNESCO-recognized Javanese batik and Balinese songket weaving to the ikat traditions of Flores and Sumba, spanning thousands of distinct cultural identities across the archipelago.

-We connect you with Indonesian costume designers who bring both artistic vision and practical production expertise to every project.
-Our network includes professionals with access to Jakarta's film production facilities, Yogyakarta's royal court costume traditions, Bali's creative community, and traditional textile artisans across the archipelago.
+Here is the short of it.
+We connect you with Indonesian costume designers who bring both artistic vision and practical production expertise to each project.
+Our network has pros with access to Jakarta's film production facilities, Yogyakarta's royal court costume traditions, Bali's creative community, and traditional textile artisans across the archipelago.

 ACT 01